MahaKoala/OpenWallet/README.md

 FLASK_APP=server.py FLASK_ENV=development flask run --cert=cert.pem --key=key.pem
 ```

+# Restrict Access with Passphase
+Run on HTTPS to avoid exposing the passphrase

+1. Go to `Config.py`, and set `EnableLogin` to `True`.
+2. Run `generate_secret.py` and enter passphrase.
+3. Run the app.

 # Assumption on using OpenWallet
 * Only a single user per instance of OpenWallet.